TGX-Android/Telegram-X/docs/GUIDE.md

 ##### Adding new colors

-Defined theme colors and properties are located
+Defined theme colors and properties are located in [colors-and-properties.xml](/app/src/main/other/themes/colors-and-properties.xml) file and built-in themes can be found in the [same folder](/app/src/main/other/themes).

 ##### Subscribing to the updates

+-- TODO

 ## 4: Animating things